 If cooking over a campfire, don’t place the skillet directly over the flame

 Instead, place the grate over hot coals for better temperature control.

 Use a neutral cooking oil, like canola, instead of butter for cooking

 I think butter tastes better, but it burns faster – and you probably won’t have enough ingredients to make another batch.

 Swap jam for syrup on pancakes for less mess

 Maple syrup spills will attract ants or other unwanted critters to your campsite.

-Pre-cooked bacon and sausage don’t create as much grease, which can be difficult to clean up.
+Pre-cooked bacon and sausage don’t create as much grease, making washing the dishes challenging.